Sobotka

 Sobotka (/cs/) is a town in Jičín District in the Hradec Králové Region of the Czech Republic.
 It has about 2,400 inhabitants.
+The town is located in the Jičín Uplands.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Humprecht Castle, which is protected as a national cultural monument.

 Administrative division

 Sobotka consists of nine municipal parts (in brackets population according to the 2021 census):